hschendel/php-monorepo-demo/README.md

 *Important:* Please note that you still have to run `composer update` in the application after every change to the imported library, so its newest version is pulled into the `vendor` folder.

+As long as we always stick to the

 ## Run it